Overburdened? Just over it?

 Or it could be that you’re actually not quite sure how you ended up helping people for a living at all.
 You went to law school expecting to work in corporate, and unexpectedly wound up practising criminal law.
 You became a teacher and now find yourself working with at-risk students, or educating people in prison.
 You didn’t even know that you should know to be prepared for this.

-However you arrived at where you are now, you’ve probably realised that helping work does have a cost.
+However you arrived at where you are now, you’ve probably realised this:

 It isn’t necessarily the case that your work isn’t rewarding.